Shinleon/computationTree/README.md

 3. simplifications, so that 2^2^x can be compacted to 4^x and 2*(3+4)* (x - 3)
 will become 14*x - 42

-4. functions like variables, so that one can declare a variable as "f(x)" and eventually introduce a derivative/integral like computation.
+4. function like variables, so that one can declare a variable as "f(x)" and eventually introduce a derivative/integral like computation.

 5. graphing. requiring some sort of pop up image output.